 • We will reply to you, usually, in writing, informing you of our views on the complaint and how we propose to resolve it, hopefully to your satisfaction, including appropriate redress.
 This could include a reduction in fees if appropriate or compensation as a gesture of goodwill.
 You will also be advised in what timescale you will be given an initial/substantive response.

-• If you are dissatisfied with the outcome, or the way the complaint has been handled, you may write to the Client Care Partner who will make such further investigations as are necessary.
+• If you are dissatisfied with the outcome, or the way the complaint has been handled, you may write to the Client Care Director who will make such further investigations as are necessary.

-• The Client Care Partner will inform you of the conclusions and any alternative proposals to resolve the complaint, usually within 28 days of this being referred to him.
+• The Client Care Director will inform you of the conclusions and any alternative proposals to resolve the complaint, usually within 28 days of this being referred to her.

 • If still unresolved at this stage, you may refer your complaint to the Legal Ombudsman.
-You will have to bring your complaint to the Legal Ombudsman within 6 months of receiving a final response from us about your complaint and 6 years from the date of the act or omission giving rise to the complaint or alternatively 3 years from the date you should reasonably have known there are grounds for complaint (if the act/omission took place before 6 October 2010 or was more than 6 years ago).
+You will have to bring your complaint to the Legal Ombudsman within 6 months of receiving a final response from us about your complaint and 6 years from the date of the act or omission giving rise to the complaint or alternatively 3 years from the date you should reasonably have known there are grounds for complaint (if the act/omission took place more than 6 years ago).

 • We will record and report centrally all complaints received from clients.